 Paul Roper is a veteran journalist having worked on various broadcasts as an anchor, reporter, play-by-play announcer and studio host.

-During his tenure at IMG College, Paul has served as studio host and producer for many of its properties, including UCLA, Florida, Texas, Georgia, and Washington.
+During his tenure at IMG College, Paul has served as studio host and producer for many of its properties, including Virginia Tech, UCLA, Florida, Texas, Georgia, and Washington.
 He has also filled in on play-by-play for Boston College, West Virginia University, Western Kentucky University, UTEP, and UNCG.
-Paul was also selected to broadcast the 2021 CAA Women's Basketball Championship, 2016 and 2020 ACC Women's Basketball Tournament, the 2016 and 2018 SEC Baseball Tournaments, the 2017 SEC Softball Tournament, the 2018 SEC Women's Basketball Tournament, and the 2019 SEC Men's Basketball Tournament for Sirius/XM and the SEC Radio Network.
+Paul was also selected to broadcast the 2021 CAA Women's Basketball Championship, 2016 and 2020 ACC Women's Basketball Tournament, the 2016, 2018, and 2019 SEC Baseball Tournaments, the 2017 SEC Softball Tournament, the 2018 SEC Women's Basketball Tournament, and the 2019 SEC Men's Basketball Tournament for Sirius/XM and the SEC Radio Network.

 Paul was the play-by-play announcer for the East Carolina University baseball team during their run to the American Athletic Conference Tournament championship and NCAA Regionals in 2015.

 Paul also served as a fill-in news anchor at 88.5 WFDD in Winston-Salem, the market's top-rated news station.
 He has covered events such as Wake Forest's hiring of Danny Manning as its head coach for men's basketball, the Winston-Salem Open and the death of famed author Maya Angelou.

 In addition to his duties at IMG College and WFDD, Paul was also the public address announcer for UNCG men's basketball for two seasons and continues to assist the Spartan athletic department as a play-by-play announcer for their digital platforms.